Mannie297/ai-image-generator/README.md

    - Adjust advanced settings
    - Select image size and style
    - Generate and download images

+## 📚 Documentation

+For more detailed information about the application's features and settings, check out our documentation:

+- [Advanced Features Guide](docs/advanced_features.md) - Detailed explanation of all features and settings
+- [Prompt Engineering Tips](docs/advanced_features.md#prompt-engineering) - How to write effective prompts
+- [Performance Optimization](docs/advanced_features.md#performance-optimization) - Tips for better performance
+- [Troubleshooting Guide](docs/advanced_features.md#troubleshooting) - Solutions to common issues

 ## 🎨 Tips for Better Results